 Generally, you get training in Key Word Sign from a professional like a speech pathologist.
 Then you teach it to your child and practise it together.
 Some special schools teach and use Key Word Sign.
 You can also learn signs from workshops or from Australian websites or other resources.

 If you want your child to use Key Word Sign, you need to be trained to use it too.
 It will take time for you and your child to learn Key Word Sign.

 Where can you find a practitioner?

-Some speech pathologists can train parents to teach their child Key Word Sign.
+Some speech pathologists can train parents to teach their children Key Word Sign.
 Go to Speech Pathology Australia – Find a speech pathologist.
 You could also go to Key Word Sign Australia to find out about training courses.

 Schools that use Key Word Sign might also be able to train parents.

 It’s a good idea to speak about learning and using Key Word Sign with your GP or one of the other professionals working with your child.
 You could also talk about Key Word Sign with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.

 There are many therapies for autism.
 They range from those based on behaviour and development to those based on medicine or alternative therapy.
 Our article on types of interventions for autistic children takes you through the main therapies, so you can better understand your child’s options.